mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Experiments

 \subsection{Case Study -- Varied \preservation and \collaboration on Synthetic Data}

-In order to directly study the relative performance of different models on networks with varied extent of \preservation and \collaboration, we design a series of synthetic multi-view networks and experiment on a multi-class classification task.
+To directly study the relative performance of different models on networks with varied extent of \preservation and \collaboration, we design a series of synthetic networks and conduct a multi-class classification task.

-We denote each of these synthetic networks by $S(p)$, where $p \in [0, 0.5]$ is referred to as intrusion probability.
-Each $S(p)$ has $4,000$ nodes and $2$ views -- $v_1$ and $v_2$.
+We denote each of these synthetic networks by $G(p)$, where $p \in [0, 0.5]$ is referred to as the intrusion probability.
+Each $G(p)$ has $4,000$ nodes and $2$ views -- $v_1$ and $v_2$.
 Furthermore, each node is associated to one of the $4$ class labels -- A, B, C, or D -- and each class has exactly $1,000$ nodes.
-We first describe the process for generating $S(0)$ before introducing the more general $S(p)$ as follows: \begin{enumerate} \item Generate one random network over all nodes with label A or B, and another over all nodes with label C or D. Put all edges in these two random networks into view $v_1$. \item Generate one random network over all nodes with label A or C, and another over all nodes with label B or D. Put all edges in these two random networks into view $v_2$. \end{enumerate} To generate each of the four aforementioned random networks, we adopt the preferential attachment process with $2,000$ nodes and $1$ edge to attach from a new node to existing nodes, where the preferential attachment process is a widely used method for generating networks with power-law degree distribution.

-With this design for $S(0)$, view $v_1$ carries the information that nodes labeled A or B should be classified differently from nodes labeled C or D, while $v_2$ reflects that nodes labeled A or C are different from nodes labeled B or D. More generally, $S(p)$ are generated with the following tweak from $S(0)$: when putting an edge into one of the two views, with probability $p$, the edge is put into the other view instead of the view specified in the $S(0)$ generation process.
+Before introducing the more general $G(p)$, we first describe the process for generating $G(0)$ as follows: \begin{enumerate} \item generate one random network over all nodes with label A or B, and another over all nodes with label C or D; put all edges in these two random networks into view $v_1$; \item generate one random network over all nodes with label A or C, and another over all nodes with label B or D; put all edges in these two random networks into view $v_2$. \end{enumerate} To generate each of the four aforementioned random networks, we adopt the widely used preferential attachment process with one edge to attach from a new node to existing nodes, where the preferential attachment process is a widely used method for generating networks with power-law degree distribution.
+With this design, view $v_1$ carries the information that nodes labeled A or B should be treated differently from nodes labeled C or D, while $v_2$ reflects that nodes labeled A or C are different from nodes labeled B or D. More generally, $G(p)$ are generated with the following tweak from $G(0)$: when putting an edge into one of the two views, with probability $p$, the edge is put into the other view instead of the view specified in the $G(0)$ generation process.

-It is worth noting that larger $p$ favors more \collaboration, while smaller $p$ favors more \preservation.
+It is worth noting that greater $p$ favors more \collaboration, while smaller $p$ favors more \preservation.
 In the extreme case where $p=0.5$, only \collaboration is needed in the network embedding process.
-This is because every edge has equal probability to fall into view $v_1$ or view $v_2$ of $S(0.5)$, and there is hence no information carried specifically by either view that should be preserved.
+This is because every edge has equal probability to fall into view $v_1$ or view $v_2$ of $G(0.5)$, and there is hence no information carried specifically by either view that should be preserved.